How to delete PDF pages using Python

 Delete PDF Pages Python API Key

-Now, create a folder called delete_pdf and open it in a code editor.
-For this tutorial, you’ll use VS Code as your primary code editor.
+Create a folder called delete_pdf and open it in a code editor.
+This tutorial uses VS Code.
 Next, create two folders inside delete_pdf and name them input_documents and processed_documents.

 Then, in the root folder, delete_pdf, create a file called processor.py.
 This is the file where you’ll keep your code.